TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer comes in only one flavor.

 No configuration is required.
 It can be used out of the box.

-### Bluecoat
-Check the [Symantec WebPulse](https://sitereview.bluecoat.com/) (ex.
-Bluecoat) rating of a URL, a domain or a FQDN.

-The analyzer comes in only one flavor.

-No specific configuration is needed for this analyzer.
-It can be used out of the box.

 ### C1fApp
 Get [C1fApp](https://www.c1fapp.com/) information related to an IP address, a domain or a URL.